-TIMELINE 01.10.2020 - 30.09.2025 ADOPTION OF NATIONAL ANTI-POISONING ROAD MAP IN ALBANIA In 2022, two consecutive meetings with the National Anti-Poisoning Workgroup (APWG) have been held, with representatives from MoTE, the Ministry of Agriculture and Rural Development, the State Police, the National Inspectorate for the Protection of Territory, Academic institutions as well as CSO's working for nature conservation.
-The National Anti-Poison Working Group (NAWG) constitutes the government's advisory body on issues regarding the illegal use of poison baits.
+TIMELINE 01.10.2020 - 30.09.2025 ADOPTION OF NATIONAL ANTI-POISONING ROAD MAP IN ALBANIA In 2022, two consecutive meetings with the National Anti-Poisoning Workgroup (APWG) have as well as CSO's working for nature conservation.
+The National Anti-Poison Working Group baits.
 The aim of these meetings included the formalization of the APWG, its members and roles, and the formalization of the Road Map, which represents the main political document that consists of actions eliminating the use of poison baits in Albania.
 The finalized Road Map includes 5 main objectives: 1.
 Understand the scale, root causes, and consequences of the illegal use of poison bait, 2.
 Prevent, deter, survey/monitor the illegal use of poison, 3.
 Ensure prosecution efficiency for the illegal use of poison baits, 4.
-Control the sale of toxic substances likely to be used for preparing poison bait, 5.
-Ensuring administrative action for the protection of biodiversity and improvement of coordination and cooperation among all relevant bodies.
-The Road map has been sent to the MoTe and is waiting for final approval and incorporation into our legislation.
-The adoption of this tool aims to ensure the continuous engagement of governmental authorities in combating illegal wildlife poisoning.
-STUDY ABOUT THE ILLEGAL USE OF POISON This study is designed to provide a clear and up-to-date overview of the current circumstances regarding the illegal use of poisonous substances and the detrimental effects this illegal practice has on vulture populations and other wildlife species in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, the Republic of North Macedonia, and Serbia.
-Additionally, it represents a baseline for monitoring the impact that actions implemented within the BalkanDetox project and other similar conservation initiatives towards diminishing the threat of illegal wildlife poisoning will have in the region, as well as monitoring the change in perception about this practice among key stakeholder groups and socio-economic impact.
+Control the sale of toxic substances likely to be used for preparing poison bait, 5. action for the protection of biodiversity and improvement of coordination and cooperation governmental authorities in combating illegal wildlife poisoning.
+STUDY ABOUT THE ILLEGAL USE OF POISON IN THE ENVIRONMENT OF THE BALKAN PENINSULA This study is designed to provide a clear and up-to-date overview of the current circumstances regarding the illegal use of poisonous substances and the detrimental effects this illegal practice has on vulture populations and other wildlife species in Albania, Bosnia and Herzegovina, BalkanDetox project and other illegal wildlife poisoning will have in

-Only 1 % of illegal wildlife poisoning cases reach court The view of the range PARTICIPATION IN MOBILE PASTORALISM AND VULTURES REGIONAL WORKSHOP, N. MACEDONIA PPNEA and AgroEkodibra from Albania participated in the Mobile Pastoralism and Vultures event, organized jointly by Yolda Initiative, Vulture Conservation Foundation, EuroNatur, and Macedonian Ecological within the framework of the BalkanDetox LIFE project.
-The event was held in October 2022 and included thematic presentations and working group sessions to co-create a new understanding between mobile pastoralists, vulture conservationists, and conservation authorities, based on respect and dialogue by offering a space for exchanging knowledge and experiences.
-Furthermore, all participants learned more from each other and co-developed new ideas, actions, and collaborations for the future of the conservation of vultures and mobile pastoralism in the Balkans and Europe, and beyond.
-Last but not least, the workshop helped to explore traditional and novel predator control strategies and poison-free techniques to mitigate poisoning, mutually beneficial solutions minimizing the mortality of vultures, possible advocacy actions that enable policy changes recognizing the value of mobile pastoralism and vultures for each other and for the common welfare.
+PARTICIPATION IN MOBILE PASTORALISM AND VULTURES REGIONAL WORKSHOP, N. MACEDONIA PPNEA and AgroEkodibra from Albania participated in the Mobile Pastoralism and Vultures event, organized jointly by Yolda Initiative, Vulture Conservation Foundation, EuroNatur, and Macedonian Ecological within the framework of the BalkanDetox LIFE project.
+The event was held in October 2022 and included thematic presentations and working group conservationists, and conservation authorities, based on respect and dialogue by offering a from each other and co-developed new ideas, actions, and collaborations for the future of the conservation of vultures and mobile pastoralism in the Balkans and Europe, and beyond.
+Last but not least, the workshop helped to explore traditional and novel predator control strategies and poison-free techniques to mitigate poisoning, mutually beneficial solutions minimizing the mortality of vultures, possible advocacy actions that enable policy changes recognizing the value of mobile pastoralism and vultures for each other and for the common